v0rtex20k/hyperant/README.md

 For dimensions > 6, it takes a while to actually draw the hypercube, so for a while you might just see a bunch of dots (all black except for one blue and one red) appearing on the screen - this is expected.

-If you want to run it in headless mode (i.e just the backend), you can do that by going into the `scripts` subdirectory and running `$./run-hypercube 0 7 50 3`, where the expected order of command line args is entry index, exit index, number of threads, and finally number of dimensions.

 ------------------------------>>> Overview <<-----------------------------------